Being arrested is a frightening and traumatic event that is only made much worse when the police act with excessive force or brutality.

 A Law Firm That Fights for Your Rights

 The personal injury trial lawyers at Van Sant Law are dedicated to fighting for your rights and standing up against excessive force and police brutality.

 Our experienced Georgia personal injury attorneys recover millions of dollars each year on behalf of people who were injured because of someone else’s irresponsible behavior.

-We have offices located in Alpharetta, Cumming, and Atlanta.
+We have several offices which are located in Atlanta, Alpharetta, Cumming, and Duluth, Lawrenceville, Sandy Springs, and Gainesville and represent clients throughout Georgia.
 Rely on our skill and legal expertise to seek the recovery you deserve.